The Gardens provide hands-on learning to students in the horticulture program, as well as students in several other

 - Volunteer Training (Docent) Program - Includes 3 sessions covering an introduction to The Gardens, tour leading, and garden needs.
 See Events calendar for details.

-- Kids K-State Garden Club - Kids (1st-3rd grade) - Five 45 minute sessions on every other Saturdays starting March 26 thru May 21 in 2022 are planned to spark interest, present gardening basics, and have fun with hands-on activities.
+- Kids K-State Garden Club - Kids (1st-3rd grade) - Five 50 minute sessions on Saturdays starting in March thru May in 2023 are planned to spark interest, present gardening basics, and have fun with hands-on activities.
 See Events for details.

 Additional educational programs include: